hazelcast/hazelcast/docs/design/sql/11-engine-merge.md

 either a sender operator, or a user cursor.
 Fragment is a vertex in the DAG, and a pair of sender/receiver operators is an edge.

 IMDG also uses `Connection` objects to send messages, bypassing the invocation subsystem.
-The engine is resilient to packet reordering, but not resilient to packet loss.
+The engine is resilient to packet reordering, but currently not resilient to packet loss - a lost packet can cause the query to get stuck or consume large amounts of memory - an issue that can be fixed.

 ### Queues